EBISPOT/ontology_editor_training/github-example.md

 # GitHub Training material

 1. This section is used to train on GitHub
-1. There is an error in swpelling in this line
+1. There is an error in spelling in this line
 1. Fix the above line and make a Pull Request